250-year-old U.S. Easter tradition's horns silenced by coronavirus pandemic

 "You can’t sing or play a horn through a mask," Tobiassen said.

-Snider, in a letter to the 12 congregations in his church province, wrote of his regrets over the lack of public participation in this Sunday's service.
+Snider, in a letter to the 12 congregations in his church province that sponsor the event, wrote of his regrets over the lack of public participation in this Sunday's service.

 "This was a difficult decision to make, and this Easter will be different for all of us," he wrote.
 "But we have faith in God who brings hope out of fear.
 So set your alarm, brew a cup of coffee, and join us on your back porch as we proclaim the resurrection of our Lord."